bostick/tabit-file-format/description/tabit-file-format-description.md

 3 = insert open repeat between PREVIOUS and CURRENT spaces 4 = insert double bar line between CURRENT and NEXT spaces
 ```

+When inserting a close repeat, use `0x11110000` to determine how many repeats.

 ### Notes